felippemr/resume/README.md

 ### Carta, Inc (Palo Alto, CA, USA)
 _Senior Software Engineer, Jan 2019 - May 2021_
 <p align="justify">
   I was part of the team that created the ASC 718 report at Carta, and helped the company achieve an architecture that enables accurate accounting allowing for historical clerical errors' correction, and that empowers engineers to employ a directed acyclic graph to write code.
 This solution is currently processing gigabytes of historical, and current, financial data reliably.
+This helped me have a vast software development and systems architecture experience in high growth systems.
 </p>

 **Languages and Frameworks**: Python, Django, Postgres, React, Redis, GRPC